nasirnjs/docker-cheat-sheet/docker-cli-cheat-sheet.md

 list of `nginx` image layer.\
 `docker image inspect nginx -f '{{.RootFS.Layers}}' | awk -F' ' '{for (i=1; i<=NF; i++) print $i}'`

+**Install Dive**
+The dive is a command line tool for analyzing a Docker image.
+This tool shows image contents broken down by layer.
+It can used to explore image structure in order to minimize size of Docker image.
+[Reference](https://github.com/wagoodman/dive)

+Install dive on Ubuntu
+`sudo snap install dive`

+Uninstall dive
+`sudo apt purge --autoremove -y dive`

 ## Publishing Ports: